paulloorenzo/dry-beans-eda-turkish-cuisine/README.md

 # Dry Beans EDA — Exploring Turkish Cuisine Through Data
-Dry Beans EDA is an Exploratory Data Analysis project that investigates the physical characteristics of bean varieties used in traditional Turkish cuisine through data visualization and statistical exploration.
+Dry Beans EDA is an Exploratory Data Analysis project that explores the physical characteristics of bean varieties used in traditional Turkish cuisine through data visualization and statistical exploration.
-The analysis uses the UCI Dry Bean Dataset within a Jupyter Notebook environment to uncover patterns between **Seker**, **Horoz**, and other bean varieties featured in Turkey's classic *Etli Kuru Fasulye* (White Bean Stew).
+The analysis uses the UCI Dry Bean Dataset in a Jupyter Notebook to uncover patterns among **Seker**, **Horoz**, and other bean varieties featured in Turkey's classic *Etli Kuru Fasulye* (White Bean Stew).

 ## Project Overview
 This repository documents the full exploratory analysis pipeline — from data loading and inspection through feature engineering and visual storytelling.
 The project was developed alongside a companion Medium article that contextualizes the findings within Turkish culinary traditions.